dotnet/EntityFramework.Docs/entity-framework/ef6/fundamentals/performance/perf-whitepaper.md

 #### 3.4.1 Metadata Caching algorithm

 1. Metadata information for a model is stored in an ItemCollection for each EntityConnection.
-    -   As a side note, there are different ItemCollection objects for different parts of the model, e.g. StoreItemCollections contains the information about the database model; ObjectItemCollection contains information about the data model; EdmItemCollection contains information about the conceptual model.
+    -   As a side note, there are different ItemCollection objects for different parts of the model.
+For example, StoreItemCollections contains the information about the database model; ObjectItemCollection contains information about the data model; EdmItemCollection contains information about the conceptual model.

 2. If two connections use the same connection string, they will share the same ItemCollection instance.
 3. Functionally equivalent but textually different connection strings may result in different metadata caches.
 We do tokenize connection strings, so simply changing the order of the tokens should result in shared metadata.
 But two connection strings that seem functionally the same may not be evaluated as identical after tokenization.